 Capitalists in the making College female 1: . . . a concept for class.
 That’s how Jamba Juice was created.College female 2: Oh, wow.
 When reviewers need editors This is a book that every single parent needs to read.Book review … Continue reading →

-As far as people go, my heart is quite broken.
+From St. Mawr by D. H. Lawrence.
+Lou: As far as people go, my heart is quite broken.
 As far as people go, I don’t want any more.
 I can’t stand any more.
-What heart I ever had for it — for life with people — is quite broken.
-I want to be alone, mother: with you here, and Phoenix perhaps to look after horses and drive a car.
-But I want to be by myself, really.
+What heart I ever had for it … Continue reading →

 He understood that shivering better now.
 He was the conduit, the open window, by which, on rare occasions, she felt the ventus Dei.
 In the center of her sensuality, she was God’s plaything.John Updike, “Love Song, for a Moog Synthesizer”